-Heather and her husband moved to Cincinnati in 2001 where she practiced architecture with a local firm and started investing in local real estate, many of which were rehab projects.
+Heather moved to Cincinnati in 2001 where she practiced architecture with a local firm and started investing in local real estate, many of which were rehab projects.
 In 2004, Heather started practicing architecture as a sole proprietor.
 It was during this time, that she noticed more environmentally focused products beginning to emerge.
 However, she found it hard to source many of them locally.

 In 2008, she started developing plans for what has become her latest business venture, GREENER STOCK, a building products showroom and design resource center specializing in natural, recycled, and renewable products for commercial and residential applications.
 Customers of this green building resource center will benefit from Heather and her staff’s years of experience and research in sustainable building practices and products.

 Mrs. Curless earned a Bachelor of Arts in Design from Clemson University and a Master of Architecture from the University of Washington.
 She has design experience in both Commercial and Residential projects with an emphasis in retail and multifamily housing.
 She is a Registered Architect and a LEED Accredited Professional through the US Green Building Council.

 We also strive to support other locally owned businesses whether it be through products and supplies that we purchase, through our strategic alliances, or through referrals and recommendations for other businesses.

 Operations and Maintenance

 Several new pieces of equipment were purchased for the store including an energy efficient computer and printer and smart strips.
 Each night we shut down all devices and flip off the switches on the smart strips to eliminate phantom power that is pulled from devices even when they are turned off.
 We recycle our office waste.